 Analysis dependencies As mentioned in Section 5, we are unable to run our analysis on a portion of applications as a result of invalid bytecodes in the dex2jar converted APKs.
-We rely on both dex2jar and WALA working for us to even begin analyzing an application.
-We were unable to analyze approximately 17 % of our applications due to problems with dependencies.
+We rely on both dex2jar and WALA working for us to analyze an application.
+Though it is possible for a malicious developer to purposefully create an APK that dex2jar incorrectly converts, we do not believe this is an important threat as there is no fundamental technical obstacle to creating a more reliable dex2jar.
+Additionally, our analysis does not inherently rely on dex2jar, another tool that more effectively converts the dex format to Java byte code could easily be swapped in.